Judge rejects Trump's request to block disclosure of documents to January 6 committee - ExBulletin

 Judge rejects Trump’s request to block disclosure of documents to January 6 committee

-A federal judge ruled on Tuesday that the House select committee investigating the Jan.6 attack on Capitol Hill could have access to White House records requested by the Trump administration and held by the National Archives.
+Washington – A federal judge ruled on Tuesday that the special House committee investigating the Jan.6 attack on Capitol Hill could have access to White House records requested by the Trump administration and held by the National Archives.

 The former president alleged in his lawsuit that his White House files are subject to a certain level of confidentiality.
 Mr Trump has alleged that they are protected by executive privilege, the idea that the private communications of a sitting president should be protected from public scrutiny.
 He also argued that Congress’ request was an invalid fishing expedition.